mbeddr/mps-platform-docs/src/doc/docs/mps_internal/navigating_mps_source.md

 operating systems (Windows, Mac, Linux).
 All of them use the executable *fsnotifier* to react to file system changes.
 OS specific files:

 - Linux
-    - *libdgbm*: GNU dbm ('gdbm') is a library of database functions that use extendible hashing and works similarly to the standard UNIX *dbm'* function [source](https://packages.debian.org/de/sid/libgdbm-dev)
+    - *libdgbm*: GNU dbm ('gdbm') is a library of database functions that use extendible hashing and works similarly to the standard UNIX *dbm* function [source](https://packages.debian.org/de/sid/libgdbm-dev)
     - *restart.py*: restarts MPS

 - Mac